antspengy/CleaningDataProject/CodeBook.md

 The first two columns of the data set show the subject ID and the activity.

 Variables - Descriptions
 subject	- an integer between 1 and 30 representing the id of the subject activity - a factor field showing which of the 6 activities were being undertaken.
-		-  allowed values were (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LYING) tbodyaccelerometermeanx	 - a number between -1 and 1 showing the average value of the tbodyaccelerometermeanx variable tbodyaccelerometermeany	 - a number between -1 and 1 showing the average value of the tbodyaccelerometermeany variable tbodyaccelerometermeanz	 - a number between -1 and 1 showing the average value of the tbodyaccelerometermeanz variable tbodyaccelerometerstandarddeviationx	 - a number between -1 and 1 showing the average value of the tbodyaccelerometerstandarddeviationx variable tbodyaccelerometerstandarddeviationy	 - a number between -1 and 1 showing the average value of the tbodyaccelerometerstandarddeviationy variable tbodyaccelerometerstandarddeviationz	 - a number between -1 and 1 showing the average value of the tbodyaccelerometerstandarddeviationz variable
+	Allowed values were (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LYING) tbodyaccelerometermeanx	- a number between -1 and 1 showing the average value of the tbodyaccelerometermeanx variable tbodyaccelerometermeany	- a number between -1 and 1 showing the average value of the tbodyaccelerometermeany variable tbodyaccelerometermeanz	- a number between -1 and 1 showing the average value of the tbodyaccelerometermeanz variable tbodyaccelerometerstandarddeviationx	 - a number between -1 and 1 showing the average value of the tbodyaccelerometerstandarddeviationx variable tbodyaccelerometerstandarddeviationy	 - a number between -1 and 1 showing the average value of the tbodyaccelerometerstandarddeviationy variable tbodyaccelerometerstandarddeviationz	 - a number between -1 and 1 showing the average value of the tbodyaccelerometerstandarddeviationz variable